Maxim Litvinov: Proponent of disarmament

-Litvinov was also a supporter of, and actively attended, the Preparatory Commission of the Conference on Disarmament from 30 November 1927 until it was replaced by the disarmament conference in 1932, advocating total disarmament.
-French politician Joseph Paul-Boncour criticised such proposals saying:
+Litvinov supported disarmament, actively attending the Disarmament Preparatory Commission from 30 November 1927 until it was replaced by the World Disarmament Conference in Geneva in 1932.
+Initially he advocated total disarmament.
+French politician Joseph Paul-Boncour criticised such proposals:

 Supposing you had total disarmament; if there was no international organisation taking charge of security, if you had no international force to ensure the maintenance of this security, if you had no international law such as we are endeavouring to lay down here, a powerful and populous nation would always have the power when it wished to do so on a small nation equally disarmed, less populous and less well equipped to resist an attack which might be made upon it.